Coronado Trail Scenic Byway

 How long is Coronado Trail Scenic Byway?

 The road is 207km (129 miles) long, running from Springerville (in Apache County) to Clifton (a former copper mining center in Greenlee County).
 It’s totally paved.
-It was named after the Spanish explorer Francisco Vasquez de Coronado who explored this area in 1540 on a quest to find the Seven Cities of Cíbola.
-The highway is the primary route to access Canyon de Chelly National Monument.
-Thrilling, scary and dramatic, but speedy it’s not.

-How many turns on Coronado Trail??
+How many turns on Coronado Trail?

 Is the Coronado Trail Scenic Byway open?